-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act registration statement number of the earlier effective registration statement for the same offering pox and list the Securi ties If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," growth company" in Rule 12b-2 of the Exchange Act. pany, Large accelerated filer Accelerat ted filer Non-accelerated filer ⊠ Smaller r Smaller reporting company Emerging g growth company CALCULATION OF REGISTRATION FEE Proposed Maximum Aggregate Amount of Securities to be Registered Series C Common Stock, \$0.01 par value per share Offering Price(1) \$17.250,000 Registration Fee(1)(2 \$2,239.06 (3) (1) Estimated solely for purposes of calculating the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the offering price of additional shares that the underwriters have the option to purchase.
-(2) Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-(3) The registrant previously paid the registration fee in connection with the initial filing of the registration statement on September 18, 2017.
-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with section 8(a) of the Securities Act of 1933, as amended, or until this registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said section 8(a), may determine.
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act registration statement number of the earlier effective registration statement for the same offering oox and list the Securi ties If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following g box. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," growth company" in Rule 12b-2 of the Exchange Act. pany, Large accelerated filer □ Accelerat ted filer Non-accelerated filer Smaller r eporting company \boxtimes Emerging g growth company CALCULATION OF REGISTRATION FEI Proposed Maximum Aggregate Amount of Securities to be Registered Series C Common Stock, \$0.01 par value per share Offering Price(1) \$11,500,000 Registration Fee(1)(2 \$1.492.70)(3) (1) Estimated solely for purposes of calculating the registration fee in accordance with Rule 457(Includes the offering price of additional shares that the underwriters have the option to purcha (2) Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+(3) The registrant previously paid the registration fee in connection with the initial filing of the re The registrant hereby amends this registration statement on such date or dates as may be registrant shall file a further amendment which specifically states that this registration statem accordance with section 8(a) of the Securities Act of 1933, as amended, or until this registration the Securities and Exchange Commission, acting pursuant to said section 8(a), may determine gistration statement on Se e necessary to delay its c ent shall thereafter becon n statement shall becom eptember 18, 2017. effective date until the one effective in ie